Daij-Djan/CopyrightModifier/README.md

 6. REVIEW the changes that would be made to the files that match and confirm or reject them on a per-file basis and 'save' the changes to disk

 	![Review changed interface](./README-Files/3.png)

+#license
+the App under './CopyrightModifier' is under GPL2 the Helpers under './Helpers' are under BSD